- Apply Today

 - Graduate School Staff

-International students whose official language of instruction for their bachelor's degree (or master's, if applicable) was not English must submit proof of English proficiency, which is generally evidenced with an official TOEFL or IELTS exam score.
-If English was the official language of instruction, applicants must notify the Graduate School via email at email@example.com after they have completed the submission of the online application form.
+International students whose official language of instruction for their bachelor's degree (or master's, if applicable) was not English must submit proof of English proficiency, which is generally evidenced with an official Test of English as a Foreign Language (TOEFL) or IELTS exam score.
+If English was the official language of instruction, applicants must notify the Graduate School via email at firstname.lastname@example.org after they have completed the submission of the online application form.

 Applicants for some programs must test with higher minimums and should consult application requirements for their individual program.
 If a higher minimum is required, it will be stated in the application requirements.

 Test scores may not be more than two years old.

 You can designate Marquette to receive your official score reports when you register for the TOEFL internet-based test (iBT), or on the day of the test for the computer-based test (CBT).

 Marquette University Graduate School's DI Code (Designated Institution) is 1448.